adiityaaa19/SMTP_MCP_TOOL/README.md

-# Gmail MCP Tool 📧
+# Email MCP Tool 📧

 A Model Context Protocol (MCP) server that provides email sending capabilities through SMTP using Brevo (formerly Sendinblue) as the email service provider.